AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to setting the 'randomness' to a fixed number in the RPS Challenge TDD](https://github.com/AdrienFabre/rps-challenge/blob/master/spec/computer_spec.rb)

 Here we are using the class Kernel and the method 'rand' defined by Ruby, we are telling them to return a specific value, so we can test something that involves randomness.
-In this specific case, we want the computer player sent random shape and each shape will have a different outcome to the game, so we want to be in control of the shape so we can test each outcome.
+In this specific case, we want the 'computer player' to send a random shape, each shape will have a different outcome, so, we want to be in control of the shape so we can test each outcome.

 ---

 - Test a users interactions using a webpage interface

 When we want to do a Feature Test in a complete app, we don't want the user to use the terminal, but an interface through the browser, in that case we use Feature Tests mimicing the user interface in the browser.
-In this case we use [Capybara testing framework](https://github.com/teamcapybara/capybara) to test the [Sinatra](http://sinatrarb.com/) and Ruby environment.
+Here we are using [Capybara testing framework](https://github.com/teamcapybara/capybara) to test Ruby with [Sinatra as a Domain Specific Language](http://sinatrarb.com/).

 ````ruby
 feature 'display the celebration message' do